 The most expensive way to take out cash from your credit card is by withdrawing cash from your credit card at an ATM.
 Below are the fees you will have to incur:

-- Cash Advance Fee: A cash advance fee is charged by the credit card issuer anytime a withdrawal is made at an ATM.
+- Cash Advance Fee: Credit card issuers charge a cash advance fee whenever a withdrawal is made at an ATM.
 Even if your ATM says a withdrawal might be free, the card issuer charges you for making a cash advance on a credit card.

 - Cash Advance APR: Banks will continue to charge the interest APR on top of the cash advance fee.

 - APR Additional charge: Some banks also levy an interest immediately from the date of withdrawal as opposed to the billing date.
 The billing date is the start of the interest period for non-withdrawal credit card charges.